What Is The Difference Between Pipe Coupling And Union?

 3. Pipe Coupling VS Union

-Both pipe couplings and pipe unions belong to pipe fittings.
+Both pipe couplings and pipe unions are pipe fittings.

 The fundamental difference between a coupling and a union lies in their functions: a coupling connects pipe to pipe or pipe to a swedge, while a union joins and disassembles components of a piping system, such as a steam trap or control valve, for maintenance or replacement.
 The use of couplings or unions is not a code issue.

 The pipe coupling has threaded coupling, butt welded coupling, and socket coupling, while the pipe union only has threaded union and socket union.
-The socket slip knot must have threads to screw down; with a union, there is no need to screw the pipe.
-If the union unthreads, move the pipe to disconnect the connection.
+Unlike couplings, pipe unions allow easy disconnection without the need to rotate the pipes.

 From a practical application point of view, the union is used on low-pressure occasions, while pipe coupling is suitable for high-pressure occasions.
 The union is a threaded connection generally used in public engineering placements of less than 10kg.